 In the halls, you’ll discover a new Heartless called a Surveillance Robot, which like the Armoured Knight has a Reaction Command that makes them liabilities to every other Heartless in a half-mile.
 And they both have really stilted, boring names, what’s up with that?
 Using the Robot’s lasers to burn your way through the corridors, you’ll find the construction suddenly changes from the dirty basement tile to a more refined white tile, and find yourself in an office.
 This is probably supposed to give you the impression that you left the basement and entered the main bastion, but personally I get the impression that the room was built here in isolation, which is more than a little odd (I know you later discover another room, but even taking the two together, they seem to be an island of furnished rooms among drippy basements!).
 The walls in the office are covered in books and diagrams about the nature of the heart and the universe, and looming down on you from the back of the wall is a painting of Ansem.
 There are no signs of Leon, the King, or any other exits.

 As Sora and the others are taking a look around, they’re interrupted by a shout at the door.
 They turn, and in walks Tifa Lockhart from FFVII, and like every other FFVII character she is wearing her Advent Children costume.
 Tifa is voiced by her Advent Children, Dissidia and Dirge of Cerberus voice actress, Rachael Leigh Cook, who is probably best known for taking a kitchen apart with a frying pan in a 1998 “This Is Your Brain on Drugs” PSA.
 Oh yeah.
-Everybody my age has seen that, and everyone younger than me have reference jokes for the next decade and a half.
+If you haven’t seen it yourself, you’ve probably seen the references.
 These days she stars in the TV show Perception and she has an extended relationship with Old Republic-era Star Wars, and with Robot Chicken.

 And speaking of people known for destroying rooms, that’s exactly what Tifa starts doing!
 Well, not immediately.
 At first, she’s asks if you’ve seen Cloud, though she only describes him as “a guy with spiky hair.”
 The game makes a joke that she could easily mean Sora, and it’s legitimately funny, but I can’t help but complain even as I laugh.
 It’s the kind of horrible buzzkill I am.
 My issue is… everyone in Hollow Bastion has hair like that.
 It’s a bit like asking: “Have you seen a guy with skin?”
 She then begins examining the room, checking things out and punching and kicking things for no reason.
 It’s clear she thinks there’s some kind of secret passage in here, but her lack of explanation (and reasoning, for that matter) just turns this into a surreal comedy (thankfully, that seems to be the point!).
 First the Gullwings and now this!
 Tifa ultimately seems to find a passage, but gives up on trying to open it almost without any fuss at all!
 After this, she leaves, and it’s only after she’s gone that Leon shows his face.
 I can’t help but wonder if he was deliberately avoiding her quiet rampage.